zuozhenggh/learning-library/solutions-library/peoplesoft-rapid/1setup/setup.md

     ![Click on the view virtual cloud network button on the bottom lefthand side of the screen](./images/network6.png " ")

-## Task 3:  Establish Security List Rules for PeopleSoft
+## Task 3:  Establish security list rules for PeopleSoft

 With the VCN in place, define the open inbound and outbound ports that will be available to instances created within the VCN